ioncook/koppen-guessr/README.md

 ### Imagery
 - **Climate Visuals**: Ground-level photography sourced from **Wikimedia Commons** under CC-BY-SA licenses, selected for geographical and climatic representation.

-## Game Modes
-- **Streaks**: Identify the climate zone of random world capitals.
-How long can you keep the streak alive?
-- **Images**: Visual climate identification.
-Guess the zone from a single image and minimize your total distance.
-- **Data Guesser**: Deductive reasoning.
-Find the secret city by comparing its climate data to your guesses.

 ---
 Built with Antigravity.